 In addition to the challenges around what data is made available (and how) from your PSP(s), there is the question of the grouping of your data on the PSP’s platform.
 This grouping usually has nothing to do with how your business is organized, but rather a function of that particular platform’s standard for configuring you as a client.
 A good example of this is how businesses are commonly configured with tens (or more) of Merchant IDs (MIDs) for various purposes on the PSP platform.
 The business is then forced to look at data (even when harmonized) MID by MID, which rarely maps directly to a relevant metric or KPI.

 What if you instead could create payments data groupings that map exactly to your business?
 By using the Tagging functionality when adding a Data Source to your Pagos account, you can now group any number of data fields coming from your PSP into whatever makes the most sense for your business to track and monitor.
-Applying this to one scenario using the MID example, you could apply a “US” tag all the MIDs used for a specific geography you have (not identifiable only by “currency”) in the Pagos platform; then, you could look at only the data from those tags (across multiple metrics, PSPs, etc.) in Peacock—our microservice for advanced payments data visualization and analysis—by just applying a filter on the “US” tag in any of your dashboards or reports.
+Applying this to one scenario using the MID example, you could apply a “US” tag all the MIDs used for a specific geography you have (not identifiable only by “currency”) in the Pagos platform; then, you could look at only the data from those tags (across multiple metrics, PSPs, etc.) in Peacock—our microservice for advanced payments data visualization and analysis—by just applying a filter on the “US” tag in any of your dashboards.
 The tag could be anything that makes sense for your specific business to track, which is not identifiable by what’s in the data source (i.e. “mobile” vs. “desktop” etc.).

 What would be the next level of combining your specific business characteristics with payments intelligence?
 You guessed it: enabling the addition of your metadata to the transaction level.